agharley/sustsci/blog/_posts/2026-01-05-inequality-inequity.md

 The same empirical inequality might be judged equitable or inequitable depending on the normative framework applied.
 A society with significant income inequality might be judged fair by a libertarian who emphasizes procedural justice and unfair by an egalitarian who emphasizes outcomes.
 The inequality is the same; the equity judgments differ.

 The two-step locates normative disagreement where it belongs—in the open, as a site of deliberation—rather than hiding it inside measurement categories.
 This matters for sustainability science because we work across contexts where theories of justice genuinely diverge.
-When we agree on the facts of a distribution, we can argue meaningfully about what justice requires.
-Without common empirical ground, debates about equity become contests between incommensurable frameworks.

 ## Why the Confusion Exists